congruence-engine/experimenting-wikidata/wikidata_tutorial.md

 Once you have reconciled all the available terms in your dataset, you can start creating new items for those items where no match was found.
 Please note that if you were using the sample spreadsheet discussed above, you will not be able to use this to create new items, as this includes only examples for which we have already created Wikidata items.

 In order to export only the unmatched items, you can choose 'Reconcile' > 'Facets' > 'By judgement'.
-A box will appear to the left of the screen, enabling you to filter the data based on 'matched' and unmatched ('none') entities.
+A box will appear to the left of the screen {[View screenshot](https://github.com/congruence-engine/experimenting-wikidata/blob/main/images/2.png)}, enabling you to filter the data based on 'matched' and unmatched ('none') entities.
 Click on 'none' to show only the unmatched entities.
 Now, when you export a file type of your choice, you will be left with a new file with only the unmatched entities.
 You can use this new file to start preparing new Wikidata items.

 **Note:** If you are using the reconciliation service simply to identify matches between your collections data and Wikidata, there are a few things that you can do with the post-reconciliation data in OpenRefine.
 The 'Reconcile' menu includes options to 'Copy reconciliation data' to a different column, or to add new columns with either the corresponding Qcodes ('add entity identifiers column...') or the URL to the matched Wikidata items ('add column with URLs of matched entities...').